 Beans are, perhaps, one of the most versatile yet underrated ingredients in the kitchen.
 This pantry protein is a hearty and fulfilling addition, even substitute, in many recipes—from pastas and salads to soups and side dishes.
 Moreover, these mighty legumes boast a number of health benefits and are practically a staple in meatless vegetarian and vegan diets.
+In this article we talk a little bit about beans and have rounded up some of our favorite bean recipes.

 What is it about beans?
 There’s something irresistible about their tender, silky texture and meaty bite.
 Whether they’re the main attraction or play a supporting role in a recipe, beans are a simple yet satisfying choice and you don’t have to go any further than your pantry shelves.